Behind The Death Of John The Baptist

 The Death of John the Baptist in the Bible.

-24 She went out and asked her mother, “What should I ask for?”
+24 So she went out and said to her mother, “What shall I ask?”

-25 So the girl hurried back to the king and told him, “I want the head of John the Baptist, right now, on a tray!”
+25 Immediately she came in with haste to the king and asked, saying, “I want you to give me at once the head of John the Baptist on a platter.”

 Lessons From The Death Of John The Baptist